What does an ‘ambitious’ trade agreement with the UK mean for India?

 Ms Trevelyan called it a “future-facing deal” and a “golden opportunity” to put UK businesses at the front of the queue of the Indian economy.

-“We aim for this to be a future-facing deal, accelerating the business that we do together in cutting-edge sectors that’re reshaping the global economy,” Mr Trevelyan said in New Delhi.
+“We aim for this to be a future-facing deal, accelerating the business that we do together in cutting-edge sectors that are reshaping the global economy,” Ms Trevelyan said in New Delhi.

-Professor Pant underscored that India can leverage its strengths in the service sector, which has been it’s strong area historically.
+Professor Pant underscored that India can leverage its strengths in the service sector, which has been its strong area historically.

 “How can India gain its own service sector embedded in British system is something India will be looking at carefully.
 Of course, Britain has been interested in reduced tariffs for scotch and automobiles where India had not been open the way they would like them to be.
 Even basic cutting down tariffs across the board would lead to a significant increase in trade volumes,” he said.